 Bake Time and Browning

-Here’s a picture of two center (of the pan) rolls, one from each batch.
-The shape of the solar oven one is different only because I over-stuffed the pan – I really should have reduced the roll size by about 1/3 and left a bit more space between the rolls.
-(I haven’t baked with yeast for so long that I forgot how much bulk it creates in breads!)
-The main difference between these two is that the electric oven roll is slightly darker on top which doesn’t really show up in the photo (my camera and I were arguing today).
+Above is a picture of two center (of the pan) rolls, one from each batch.
+The shape of the solar oven one is different only because I over-stuffed the pan.
+I really should have reduced the roll size by about 1/3 and left a bit more space between the rolls.
+(I haven’t baked with commercial yeast for so long that I forgot how much bulk it creates in breads!)

-The electric oven baked the rolls at 375 for 16 minutes.
+- The electric oven baked the rolls at 375 for 16 minutes.
 The solar oven baked the rolls for about two hours since I completely forgot they were out there.
-I lost my solar oven thermometer awhile ago and have yet to replace it so I can’t tell you the exact temperature but it was probably somewhere between 250 and 300, where it normally is.
-One of the things I really like about solar oven baking is that you really can’t burn anything; if you forget a dish long enough, it will eventually desiccate and not be worth eating but even I’m not that forgetful.
-If I have a mental lapse for an hour, the solar oven is usually there to cover my error.
+(I lost my solar oven thermometer awhile ago and have yet to replace it so I can’t tell you the exact temperature but it was probably somewhere between 250 and 300, where it normally is.)

 This same feature can mean that, in order to get a baked good browned on top, you’ll need to leave it in the solar oven longer.
 Those rolls were probably done baking in the solar oven after about an hour because I actually remembered to preheat the oven and it was a nice, sunny day.
-However, they wouldn’t necessarily have been brown on top by then.
-No worries because leaving them a bit longer didn’t dry them out at all.
-A lot of solar oven bread recipes I’ve seen just say to baked the bread in the solar oven until it finally is brown on top and you’ll know it’s all the way baked through.
-There’s so much moisture in a solar oven moving around and keeping this soft that I couldn’t tell a difference in texture between the solar oven rolls and the electric oven ones.

 Rise Height

 Here’s a picture of two center (of the pan) rolls, one from each batch.
 The solar oven roll is about an inch shorter than the electric oven roll.
-It was only the one in my solar oven pan that didn’t rise as well; all the others did just fine.
-I looked around the internet but couldn’t find an explanation as to why that might have happened – anyone know?
-The others, though, were comparable to their electric oven counterparts.
+It was only the roll in my solar oven pan that didn’t rise as well; all the others did just fine.

 Brown Bottoms

-Here’s a shot of the different bottoms – the darker one belongs to the electric oven roll.
-See?
-Hard to burn stuff in a solar oven and that’s a big part of why I like it for baking.
 Never mind how many times I’ve burned a batch of this or that in my electric stove because I got involved in something else.
 Yes, you would think after nearly forty years on the planet, I would have learned to set a timer and then listen for the timer but…

 The Winner?